If you're using Firefox, some parts of this site may look odd. Thanks for your patience while I wait for a plug-in update.

 3 tips to write succinctly

 Academic writers are often told to “write succinctly”…but what makes your writing succinct?
-Use short, concise words, and short sentences.
+One way is to use short, concise words and write short sentences.

 1. Use verbs instead of nouns